Introduction

 What is a connection?

-A connection (TCP) is a link between the client and the broker, that performs underlying networking tasks including initial authentication, IP resolution, and networking.
+A (TCP-)connection is a link between the client and the LavinMQ broker that performs

 What is a channel?